National Parks of the Canadian Rockies Eastbound

 Day 11-12 Icefields Parkway/Lake Louise (2B, 2L, 2D)

-Today you can relax at one of the best lakes in Caribou Country.
-Green Lake in Green Lake Provincial Park is wide and shallow, fed by two small creeks, lake-bottom springs, and upland runoff.
-Since its outlet only functions in high-water periods, there's lots of time for algae and other micro-organisms to form: hence the lake's greenish hue and its name.
-The area around Green Lake is fairly abundant with moose and deer, and black bear, coyote, squirrels and marmots are also present.
-Enjoy swimming in the lake.
+Today you can relax at Marble Canyon Provincial Park.
+The limestone canyon in which Marble Canyon Provincial Park is located is a rather rare geological formation in British Columbia.
+That’s what makes picnicking here such an unusual experience.
+The area around Marble Canyon is fairly abundant with moose and deer, and black bear, coyote, squirrels and marmots.
+Enjoy swimming in the lake before lunch.
 Our adventure then continues to Wells Gray PP. Wells Gray Country is a spectacular, pure wilderness area.
 Known as a world-class destination for Wild Flowers, kayaking, fly-fishing, hiking, camping and horseback riding, it is a must stop on any tour of British Columbia.
 Within Wells Gray Park, experience the stunning vistas of high mountains, deep canyons, volcanic cones, brooding old-growth forests and raging white-water rivers.
 Take in the landscapes, forests, wildlife and human heritage of Wells Gray, often known as ‘The Waterfall Park’.
 End the day with a BBW at the campsite.
-Approximate Distance to Green Lake PP: 285 km ; Approximate Distance Green Lake PP to Wells Gray PP: 165 km Estimated Travel Time to Wells Gray PP: 10 hrs (includes stops and lunch at Green Lake PP)
+Approximate Distance Whistler to Marble Canyon PP: 175 km ; Approximate Distance Marble Canyon PP to Wells Gray PP: 250 km Estimated Travel Time to Wells Gray PP: 9-10 hrs (includes stops and lunch at Marble Canyon PP)

 Day 13 Yoho National Park/Banff National Park (1B, 1L)